sofifilippini7-tech/2025_Evolution_Suisse_2025/docs/project/background.md

 Because their targeting is dictated by RNA–DNA pairing, bridge recombinases are programmable and modular, much like CRISPR.
 By simply changing the sequence of the bridge RNA, researchers can redirect the enzyme to a new genomic site.
 However, bridge recombinases expand the concept of RNA-guided editing into a new domain: they can integrate large DNA fragments (kilobases in length) with high precision, something CRISPR-based tools struggle to achieve efficiently.

-So far, two bridge recombinases — IS621 and ISCro4 — have been characterized.
+So far two bridge recombinases, IS621 and ISCro4, have been characterized.
 They share about 88% sequence identity, suggesting that many other natural variants likely exist, some potentially even more efficient.
 Both of these enzymes have shown that RNA-guided recombination works reliably: IS621 functions well in bacteria, and ISCro4 in mammalian cells.
 Together, they define a new and powerful class of RNA-programmable genome editors that could overcome many limitations of existing technologies.

 <figure markdown>
 ![A1ATD](https://idec-teams.github.io/2025_Evolution_Suisse_2025/img/ISCro4.png)